NielsLeenheer/EscPosEncoder/README.md

 # esc-pos-encoder

-Create a set of commands that can be send to any receipt printer that supports ESC/POS
+Create a set of commands that can be send to any receipt printer that supports ESC/POS This is ionic friendly, which mean you can use this for your ionic project too!

 ## Usage